 In the heart of the Sweet Auburn neighborhood is the Martin Luther King Jr National Historical Park and The King Centre.
 Both venues serve as a reminder of the pioneering work and bravery citizens of Atlanta showed in the face of adversity.
 This neighborhood is integral to modern American and should not be skipped wherever travelers choose to stay in the city.

-After a humbling experience learning about the Civil Rights Movement, travelers can head to Edgewood Avenue to hang out at the hipster bars and admire the impressive street art.
+After a humbling experience learning about the Civil Rights Movement, I suggest to go to Edgewood Avenue to hang out at the hipster bars and admire the impressive street art.

 Good For: Active Travelers, Budget Backpackers, Budding Historians, Couples, City Slickers, Culture Vultures, Foodies, Families, Trendy Travelers, Like a Local Travelers.